Personal Information Protection Compliance

 Information disclosed upon general inquiry

-Pursuant to the HPA and DAPR, we will release the following information upon general inquiry:
+Under the HPA, DAPR, and our Bylaws we will release the following information upon general inquiry:

 - a regulated member’s full name